Skip to main content

 TD-MPC and TD-MPC2

 TD-MPC2 (2024) scaled this approach dramatically: a single world model with a single set of hyperparameters that can control 80+ diverse robotic tasks across different embodiments (arms, hands, quadrupeds, humanoids) and action spaces (continuous, high-dimensional).
-TD-MPC2 achieved this through multi-task training with large models (up to 317M parameters), demonstrating that world models for robotics follow favorable scaling laws -- performance improves predictably with model size and training data.
-This result suggests that a "foundation world model for robotics" is feasible, analogous to foundation language models.
+TD-MPC2 achieved this through multi-task training with large models (up to 317M parameters), demonstrating that world models for robotics follow favorable scaling laws, with performance improving predictably with model size and training data.
+This result suggests that a "foundation world model for robotics" is feasible, analogous to foundation language models, though the evidence remains qualified: TD-MPC2's 80+ tasks are all continuous-control simulation benchmarks rather than demonstrations of real-world generalization, and the strongest real-robot results to date (DayDreamer, below) are single-skill and hour-scale rather than broadly multi-task.
+Compared with reconstruction-based Dreamer variants, TD-MPC's task-optimized latent trades visual fidelity (it cannot render the future) for planning efficiency and cross-embodiment generality, making it the strongest example of latent-only planning at scale.

 DayDreamer: Real-Robot Learning